-What is a network security threat?
+What are network security threats?

-The major types of network security threats
+The common types of network security threats

 Malware